Loading...

 Stay Hydrated

-Engage in light physical activity, like a walk, after eating to help your body use up some of the glucose from your meal.
+Engage in light physical activity, such as a short walk, after eating to help your muscles use some of the glucose from your meal.

 healthspan-mbl